 In June 2020 she planned a major exhibition at the National Trust Gallery, Morden Hall Park in collaboration with multimedia artist Vivien Stamford where she will exhibit a wide range of her Cyanotype pieces.
-This is likely now to be postponed until 2021.
+This is now to be postponed until June 2021.

 Cathy is based in London and lectures regularly to Quilters, Textile and Embroidery groups as well as Photography associations, U3As and the WI.
 Her talks include both the history of the Cyanotype/Blueprint technique, which dates back to the mid 19th century, and the inspiration behind the different quilt series.
 Proceeds from her lectures are donated to the South Georgia Heritage Trust and/or the RNLI.

 Her work has been featured in a number of magazines including Fabrications, Popular Patchwork.
 The books, 'Cyanotypes on Textiles' and 'Digital Imagery on Fabric', both by Ruth Brown, and Linda Seward's book‚ The Ultimate Guide to Art Quilting‚ also uses illustrations of her work.
 She presented a paper on the 'History of Blueprinting and Cyanotype on Textiles' at the British Quilt Study Group Seminar in Manchester in October 2015 which was published in Quilt Studies in May 2016.